 Availability: nowadays at almost every hipster bar or restaurant in Berlin.
 In terms of shops check supermarkets selling organic products such as Bio-Company, etc.

-Price: bought locally in Berlin from BIO COMPANY GmbH for 1.99 EUR.
+Price: bought locally in Berlin from BIO COMPANY GmbH at 1.99 EUR.